lexruee/bmp180/README.md

 # BMP180

-C driver and Python bindings for the sensor BMP180.
+Linux C driver and Python bindings for the sensor BMP180.

 ## Example Usage